 MS Norgoma, Museum ship in Sault Ste.
 Marie, Canada

-The MS Norgoma is a museum ship in Sault Ste.
-Marie that once carried passengers and freight across the Great Lakes.
-Inside, you can find original navigation equipment, crew cabins, dining areas, and the command bridge spread across several levels.
+The MS Norgoma is a museum ship permanently docked in Sault Ste.
+Marie, Ontario, that once carried passengers and cargo across the Great Lakes.
+The vessel can be explored inside, with crew cabins, a dining room, an engine room, and a command bridge spread across several levels.

 The ship reflects the importance of water transport for remote communities around the Great Lakes.
 You can still see how passengers once moved through the tight spaces and shared the cabins during their journeys.